Asset parameters 1 - profits and costs

-before entering and exiting a trade.
+before entering a trade.
 For instance, when the total commission is a fixed 1$ when buying less than 50 shares, and 2 cents per share mode for any trade that was longer open than 12 hours at any new day, including Saturday and Sunday.
 This is only an approximation to the real rollover cost, as brokers have many different algorithms to calculate rollover.
 If you need to simulate rollover very precisely, use a